rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/proposal.md

 * All documentation produced within the SIG must be a compatible documentation license
 * Groups should be aware/watchful of the direction from the Release Engineering team/Core as it can affect how SIGs operate if they are producing compiled software.
 * A member of the SIG should also come from the Core/RelEng team, in the case that the SIG produces packages for use on a Rocky system.
+* General reports, requests, and communication, on at least a quarterly basis, will be required with the Rocky Linux project board

 ## Proposal Process